Here, you’ll find the answers, and explanations to the questions in Music Theory Sample Papers (2021), ABRSM Grade 5 Paper C.

 For the pieces of melody given:

-A, B and C are of the same pitch.
+A and C are at the same pitch.

 Hence, these are the answers: